-Martha- Wife Number 3- I really liked Martha, and I thought she was the strongest of the four, and she was the most interesting, in my opinion, although all sections of the novel were interesting!
-Martha was a famous travel writer, and so she, unlike the other wives to some extent, was famous in her own right, as well as being famous for being Mrs Hemingway.
+I really liked Martha, and I thought she was the strongest of the four wives.
+She was the most interesting, in my opinion, although all sections of the novel were interesting!
+Martha was a famous travel writer, and so she, unlike the other wives to some extent, she was famous in her own right.

-Mary- Wife Number 4- Mary seemed really sweet, and it seemed that Ernest was a nicer person with her, perhaps because he was older than with the other wives.
-I thought this was a very heartfelt and interesting section, and I found out a lot about the final years of Ernest Hemingway as well.
+Mary seemed really sweet, and it seemed that Ernest was a nicer person with her- perhaps because he was older than with the other wives.
+I thought this was a very heartfelt and interesting section, and I found out a lot about the final years of Ernest Hemingway.
 I really liked how there were certain historical references- such as Hemingway writing something for Kennedy, for example.

-For a history nerd, the mixture of fiction with historical fact really made me stay engaged in the novel.
+For a history nerd, the mixture of fiction with historical fact really made me stay engaged in ‘Mrs Hemingway’.
 Wood really made these women come alive.

 I really enjoyed reading this book.
-For me, my favourite thing was the great amount of research that had clearly gone into this book (I bet it was fun to explore all of Hemingway’s haunts in Paris) and the fact that this book really made the women in Hemingway’s life come alive.
+For me, my favourite thing was the great amount of research that had clearly gone into this book, and I bet it was so much fun to explore all of Hemingway’s old haunts in Paris.
+This research really made Hemingway’s vibrant experiences come to life for the reader.

-The only thing I would say that annoyed me about this book was Hemingway.
-Maybe it’s bad to say it, but he emerged in my mind as a ‘tortured genius’ that took himself too seriously, and he mistreated his wives to a great extent.
-However, there were other sides to him that Wood tried to bring out, particularly in the last section from Mary’s point of view, where he appeared as much more gentle.
+The only thing I would say that annoyed me about this book was Hemingway himself.
+Maybe it’s bad to say it, but he emerged in my mind as a ‘tortured genius’ that took himself too seriously, and he mistreated his wives a lot.
+However, there were other sides to him that Wood tried to bring out, particularly in the last section from Mary’s point of view, where he appeared as a much more gentle, older character.